blmoore/blogR/blog_ideas.md

 * **Least translatable words**: It's interesting that some languages have words which have no equivalent or need a sentence to explain in English (e.g. schadenfreude, zeitgeist).
 Maybe this could be quantified with the Google translate API, though I guess it just balks at these for now.
+* **Poker: skill vs. luck**: maybe by analysing WSOP placings over consecutive years one could try to tease apart the contribution of luck and skill in no limit texas hold'em, i.e. to what extent are placings in consecutive tournaments independent.
+* **Sport seedings**: many tournaments predict the peformance of their best players by seeding them.
+Which sports are most accurate with their seedings?
+Normalise for tournament sizes etc.
+* **Brand logos over time**: it seems brand logos have become simpler over time, e.g. microsoft's 3D wavy flag logo is now four coloured squares.
+This could be quantified by image analysis, clustering etc. is this a general trend?

 ### Politics